cezarfloroiu/serverless/docs/deprecations.md

 - In service configuration setting is ineffective for deprecations reported before service configuration is read.
 - `SLS_DEPRECATION_DISABLE` env var and `disabledDeprecations` configuration setting remain respected, and no errors will be thrown for mentioned deprecation coodes.

+<a name="AwS_EVENT_BRIDGE_CUSTOM_RESOURCE_LEGACY_OPT_IN"><div>&nbsp;</div></a>

+## AWS EventBridge lambda event triggers based on Custom Resources

+Deprecation code: `AwS_EVENT_BRIDGE_CUSTOM_RESOURCE_LEGACY_OPT_IN`

+Support for provisioning AWS EventBridge resources without native CloudFormation resources is deprecated and will no longer be maintained.
+If you want to upgrade to native CloudFormation, remove "eventBridge.useCloudFormation" setting from your configuration.

 <a name="AWS_HTTP_API_USE_PROVIDER_TAGS_PROPERTY"><div>&nbsp;</div></a>

 ## Ineffective property `provider.httpApi.useProviderTags`